 The battery is still charging when it is showing 100%.
-Charge is completed when the battery status on the web interface is "charge done", and the power LED is steady green.
+Charge is completed when the battery status on the web interface is "ready", and the Charge LED is off.
 Make sure the device is plugged in until the charge is completely done.
 Note that the battery charge percentage is only a rough estimate.